Installing Gloo Gateway Enterprise

 gloo.gatewayProxies.NAME.tcpKeepaliveTimeSeconds unit32 The amount of time in seconds for connections to be idle before sending keep-alive probes.
 Defaults to 60s.
 You might use this to prevent sync issues due to network connectivity glitches.
 For more information, see the Knowledge Base help article.

 gloo.gloo.disableLeaderElection bool Leave this field set to the default value of false when you have multiple replicas of the gloo deployment.
-This way, Gloo Edge elects a leader from the replicas, with the other replicas ready to become leader if needed in case the elected leader pod fails or restarts.
+This way, Gloo Gateway elects a leader from the replicas, with the other replicas ready to become leader if needed in case the elected leader pod fails or restarts.
 If you want to run only one replica of gloo, you can set this value to true.

 grafana.defaultInstallationEnabled bool Deploy Grafana in the gloo-system namespace.
 Default is true.